-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point Times New Roman font with 1-inch margins.
+- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point (Times New Roman font) with 1-inch margins.

-The abstract should indicate which category the applicant is applying for, and briefly describe the project's purpose, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
+The abstract should briefly describe the project's purpose, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
 The abstract should describe how the applicant will measure progress toward these goals.
-The abstract should indicate whether the applicant will use any portion of the project budget to conduct research, as described in Note on Project Evaluations on page 11.
-All project abstracts should follow
+The abstract should indicate whether the applicant will use any portion of the project budget to conduct research, as described in Note on Project Evaluations on page 10.
+All project abstracts should follow the detailed template available at www.ojp.gov/funding/Apply/Resources/ProjectAbstractTemplate.pdf.